internet-relay-chat/IRCP/README.md

 ![](.screens/preview.png)

 ## Threat Scope
-While IRC is an unfavored chat protocol as of 2023 *(roughly 7,000 networks)*, it still has a beating heart **(over 3000,000 users & channels)* with potential for user growth & active development being done on [IRCv3](https://ircv3.net/) protocol implementations.
+While IRC is an generally unfavored chat protocol as of 2023 *(roughly 7,000 networks)*, it still has a beating heart **(over 300,000 users & channels)* with potential for user growth & active development being done on [IRCv3](https://ircv3.net/) protocol implementations.

-Point is..IRC is not going anywhere.
+Point is..it's is not going anywhere.
 With that being said, every network being on the same port leads way for a lot of potential threats:

 * A new RCE is found for a very common IRC bot
 * A new 0day is found for a certain IRCd version